apshen/arageli/readme.txt

 Table of Content

     1. Software Requirements
-        1.1 To compile the library
+        1.1 To build the library
         1.2 To build all guides distributed as LaTeX sources 1.3 To build The Reference Guide
     2. Building
         2.1 Microsoft Windows
         2.2 Linux
-    3. Using
+    3. How to use
     4. Additional Documentation and Feedback
+    5. Known issues/bugs
+    6. Contributors

 ********************************************************************